- UBO register: legal framework

 - Which exemptions are available to restrict the disclosure of the registered information;

 - Which controls can be carried out and, if need be, which sanctions will be applied;

 - How the data transmitted to the UBO register will be managed.

-Although the Royal Decree will only enter into force on 31 October 2018, you can already prepare yourself and your entity beforehand by taking among others the following measures:
+You can already prepare yourself and your entity beforehand by taking among others the following measures:

 - You have a legal or an authorized representative who has an E-ID card and can fill in all the information mentioned in the Royal Decree via the online platform MyMinFin on behalf of your organisation;

 - You identified the category, mentioned in the Section 2 above, to which your beneficial owner belongs;

 - You have adequate and detailed information (for instance, accurate percentage of ownership interest or voting rights) on the beneficial owners of your organisation and every legal entity through which your beneficial owners control your organisation;